-Consent form for

-(Name of organisation commissioning photography) To: Name of parent/carer (person with parental responsibility ¥) Name of child: Church /Organisation/ Club child attends: Location of photograph: Church/Organisation (name) photograph(s)/make a video/webcam recording of would like to take (nam e of child/ren) These images may appear in our printed publications, on ou appropriate). r website, or both.
-(Delete/add as To comply with GDPR, permission must be granted by the pachild/children are taken and used.
-Please answer questions where shown.
-Please return the completed form to: (Insert the name of the worker commissioning the photogra phy and the return address.)
+Consent form for (Name of organisation commissioning photography) To: Name of parent/carer (person with parental responsibility) Name of child: Church /Organisation/ Club child attends: Location of photograph: Church/Organisation (name) would like to take photograph(s)/make a video/webcam recording of (name of child/ren) These images may appear in our printed publications, on our website, or both.
+(Delete/add as appropriate).
+To comply with GDPR, permission must be granted by the parent/carer before any images of your child/children are taken and used.
+Please answer questions 1 and 2 below, then sign and date the form where shown.
+Please return the completed form to: (Insert the name of the worker commissioning the photography and the return address.)
 To the parent (Delete as appropriate) 1.
-May we use your child's image in our printed promotiona l publications?
+May we use your child's image in our printed promotional publications?
 YES/NO 2.
 May we use your child's image on our website?
-YES/NO Signed: (parent/adult with parental responsibility) Date:// Youth/Children's Worker 3 I have checked which narents are hanny for their child(re n)'s images to be used in the

-3. I have checked which parents are happy for their child(ren)'s images to be used in the (churches/organisation's) printed publications or on its website or both.
+YES/NO Signed: (parent/adult with parental responsibility) Date:/ Youth/Children's Worker 3.
+I have checked which parents are happy for their child(ren)'s images to be used in the (churches/organisation's) printed publications or on its website or both.
 YES/NO